SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 CREDITS
 ----------------
-+ SpadeTheSkeleton - For starting this project
++ SpadeTheSkeleton - For starting this project •ᴗ•
 + Lootria - For guiding me in the right direction for the cd fix and for giving my first initial guide a try
-+ peppercornyeen - For being with me for the first few rounds of trying to make it work
++ peppercornyeen - For being with me for the first few rounds of trying to make it work •ᴗ•
 + TransCanadaLimited - For being the biggest inspiration for the rally scene and inspired me for making this work
-+ q_angell, OtterlyStoned & Corvoda - For being guide testers!
++ q_angell, OtterlyStoned & Corvoda - For being guide testers!•ᴗ•